Gankra/thesis/thesis.md

 relatively small and local details like unchecked indexing, as well as massive and pervasive ones like manual memory management.

-Undefined Behaviour is the most demonstrates the extreme drawback of naive interfaces.
+Undefined Behaviour demonstrates the extreme drawback of naive interfaces.
 Breaking C's trust has dire consequences, as the compiler is free to misoptimize the program in arbitrary ways, leading to memory corruption bugs and high severity vulnerabilities.
 This is far from an academic concern; exploits deriving from